-- 1. Remove and reinstall the removable battery to ensure that it is properly connected. - 2.
-If the battery runs out of power, attach the ac power adapter to recharge the battery. - 3.
-If the battery is charged but the computer does not run, replace the battery with a new one. - Problem: The system does not respond, and I cannot turn off the computer.
+- 1. If the battery runs out of power, attach the ac power adapter to recharge the battery. - 2.
+If the battery is charged but the computer does not run, call Lenovo Customer Center to have it serviced. - Problem: The system does not respond, and I cannot turn off the computer.